top of page

 4. How Many Photos Will I Get?

-5. What Could Cause the Price to Increase?
+5. What Might Cause a Price Increase?

 6. What Are the Licensing Rights?